-Strand: AMERICAN HISTORY Standard 1: Historical I Inquiry and Analysis BENCHMARK CODE BENCHMARK SS.4.A.1.1 Analyze primary and secondary resources to identify significant individuals and events throughout Florida history.
+Strand: AMERICAN HISTORY

+Standard 1: Historical Inquiry and Analysis

+BENCHMARK CODE BENCHMARK

+SS.4.A.1.1 Analyze primary and secondary resources to identify significant individuals and events throughout Florida history.

 SS.4.A.1.2 Synthesize information related to Florida history through print and electronic media.

-Standard 2: Pre-Columb oian Florida
+Standard 2: Pre-Columbian Florida

 BENCHMARK CODE BENCHMARK

 SS.4.A.2.1 Compare Native American tribes in Florida.

-Standard 3: Exploration and Settlement of Florida BENCHMARK CODE BENCHMARK SS.4.A.3.1 Identify explorers who came to Florida and the motivations for their expeditions.
-SS.4.A.3.10 Identify the causes and effects of the Seminole Wars.
+dard 3: Exploration and Settlement of Florida BENCHMARK CODE BENCHMARK SS.4.A.3.1 Identify explorers who came to Florida and the motivations for their expeditions.
 SS.4.A.3.2 Describe causes and effects of European colonization on the Native American tribes of Florida.
 SS.4.A.3.3 Identify the significance of St. Augustine as the oldest permanent European settlement in the United States.
 SS.4.A.3.4 Explain the purpose of and daily life on missions (San Luis de Talimali in present-day Tallahassee).
 SS.4.A.3.5 Identify the significance of Fort Mose as the first free African community in the United States.
 SS.4.A.3.6 Identify the effects of Spanish rule in Florida.

 SS.4.A.3.7 Identify nations (Spain, France, England) that controlled Florida before it became a United States territory.
 SS.4.A.3.8 Explain how the Seminole tribe formed and the purpose for their migration.
 SS.4.A.3.9 Explain how Florida (Adams-Onis Treaty) became a U.S. territory.
+SS.4.A.3.10 Identify the causes and effects of the Seminole Wars.